Chapter 25

 Let us notice the following verses,

-1-3 … King Solomon disobeyed God's command and married many foreign women, that is women who did not believe in the one true God.
+1-3 … King Solomon disobeyed God's command and married many foreign women, who were women who did not believe in the one true God of the Bible.

 As a consequence to all the sowing to his flesh, let us now read about,